 2 Ingredient Pancakes

-- 1/2 cup very well mashed ripe banana
+- 1/2 cup mashed ripe banana (mashed very well)

 - 2 large eggs

-- Mix banana and egg in a medium bowl.
+Mix the banana and egg in a medium bowl.
 Heat a skillet to medium, and spray with nonstick spray.
 Scoop about 1/4 cup of the batter onto the skillet.
-Cook until edges are dry- the pancake will be thin.
+Cook until the edges are dry- the pancake will be thin.
 Flip and cook the other side briefly.

 - Repeat with the remaining batter.
 You should be able to get 4 or 5 thin pancakes.

-- WEIGHT WATCHERS POINTS per serving (for the pancake with no toppings-- topping are extra): Freestyle SmartPoints: 0, Points Plus Program: 3 Old Points Program: 3
+- WEIGHT WATCHERS POINTS per serving (for the pancake with no toppings-- toppings are extra): Freestyle SmartPoints: 0, Points Plus Program: 3 Old Points Program: 3